greglook/merkle-db/DESIGN.md

 Index trees are modeled after a [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree) and contain both internal index nodes and leaf partitions.
-Records in the tree are sorted by their _primary key_, which uniquely identifies each record within the table.
-Primary keys are just bytes, allowing for pluggable key serialization formats.
+Records in the tree are sorted by their _id key_, which uniquely identifies each record within the table.
+Record keys are just bytes, allowing for pluggable key serialization formats.

 The tree nodes contain a count of the records under them, so the index is also